ipython/ipyparallel/docs/source/details.rst

 ===============

 Since the Client is a synchronous object, events do not automatically trigger in your interactive session - you must poll the 0MQ sockets for incoming messages.
-Note that this polling *does not* actually make any network requests.
-It simply performs a `select` operation, to check if messages are already in local memory, waiting to be handled.
+Note that this polling *does not* make any network requests.
+It performs a `select` operation, to check if messages are already in local memory, waiting to be handled.

 The method that handles incoming messages is :meth:`spin`.
 This method flushes any waiting